-An mean interlab CV of 72.4% demonstrates clearly the major problem in the analysis of organic acids: lack of standardization.
-Precision with a mean CV of 19.2% is much better indicating that reproducibility within the labs is not too bad.
+The high interlab CV demonstrates clearly the major problem in the analysis of organic acids: lack of standardization.
+Precision with a mean CV of 21.5% is much better indicating that reproducibility within the labs is not too bad.
 Linearity is also no major problem and recovery is also quite acceptable.
+In this respect it should be noted that steps are being taken to prepare extra samples which may be used as calibrators, given that the weighed additions and the median calculated values are known.
+More information will be distributed through the regular ERNDIM-channels.
+We invite you to review your data carefully and especially study your recoveries.
+These may give an indication of deviant calibration.

-6 Preview Scheme 2004
+6 Preview Scheme 2006